dops-cli/dops/MODULES.md

  ### Description

-NOTICE: This module is in progress.
-But you can already see it's usage for further use!
+NOTICE: This module is in progress, but you can already see it's usage for further use!